lucacorti/lapin/docs/main.md

 ]
 ```

-Since `Lapin.Consumer`/`Lapin.Producer` are just behaviours of overridable callback
+Since `Lapin.Consumer` and `Lapin.Producer` are just behaviours of overridable callback
 functions, they also allow you to implement any kind of dynamic runtime configuration.

-Actually, the one-shot static configuration explained earlier is implemented by
+Actually, the one-shot static configuration explained earlier is provided by the default
-the default `Lapin.Consumer`/`Lapin.Producer` implementations which read settings
-from the configuration and try to provide sensible defaults if needed.
+implementations, which read settings from the configuration and tries to provide sensible defaults.

 ### Declaring broker configuration

 If you want to declare exchanges and queues with the broker you can do so in the configuration.
-*Lapin* will just create a channel and declare exchanges, queues and bindings, reporting any
+*Lapin* will just declare the specied exchanges, queues and bindings and report any discrepancies
-discrepancies between the configuration and the broker state if there are any.
+between the configuration and the broker state if there are any.

 ```elixir
 config :lapin, :connections, [